Psychological and Brain Sciences (PBS)

 - Both majors are scientific in their methodology and the nature of their inquiry.

 - Courses in PBS are numbered in the following way: PSYC 1 and 6 are introductory level courses with no prerequisites.
 PSYC 10 introduces students to design, methodology and data analysis procedures, and has either PSYC 1 or 6 as a prerequisite, which may be taken concurrently.
 PSYC 11 is a methodology course that follows 10.
-Courses in the 20s are introductions to various subfields within the discipline.
+Students with AP Statistics (MATH 10) credit must take the PSYC 11 placement test to be considered for override of the PSYC 10 prerequisite.
+Courses in the 20s and 40s are introductions to various sub fields within the discipline.
 Courses in the 50s and above are more specialized topics courses limited to 35 students.
 Courses numbered in the 60s are laboratory courses, and those numbered in the 80s are senior-level seminars.
 Both 60s and 80s are culminating courses.

 Courses for the Student with Little or No Background Who Wants to Explore Psychological and Brain Sciences